Azure/azure-policy/README.md

 Work to increase the scale that policy can be performantly applied to resource types is in progress.
 Planned availability date is not yet determined.

+### Azure Policy Add-on not compatible on AKS Kubernetes 1.19 (preview) version
+1.19 clusters will return this error via gatekeeper controller and policy webhook pods: certificate relies on legacy Common Name field, use SANs or temporarily enable Common Name matching

+Mitigation: Avoid using K8s 1.19 (preview) with the Azure Policy add-on.
+The add-on can be used with any GA supported version such as 1.16, 1.17, or 1.18.
+Feature team is actively working on fixing this issue.GitHub issue tracking this on AKS side https://github.com/Azure/AKS/issues/1869

 ### Indexed Resource types always non-complaint to tagging policies